PeppeL-G/bagawork/docs/src/routes/(other)/documentation/page/+page.md

 ## `createBeforeDirections()` - Redirecting the user to another page
 The method `createBeforeDirections()` will be called directly when the user comes to the page.
-In it, you can return an array of :docs[direction] objects.
+In it, you can return an array of :docs[Direction] objects.
 If there exists a `Direction` object that has `if` set to `true`, the user will immediately be taken to that page, and will never see the GUI of this page (no other methods on this page will be called, not even `onBefore()`).

 ::: tip Example